AWS-CSS-Portfolio/.github/profile/README.md

 - **Domain 2: Logging and Monitoring** – Built centralized monitoring with CloudTrail, CloudWatch and Athena.
 Enabled real-time alerts (SNS) and threat-hunting queries.
 - **Domain 3: Infrastructure Security** – Securing VPC, subnets and networking; Security group, NACL, firewall policies & Hybrid/cloud infrastructure security design.
 - **Domain 4: Identity and Access Management** – Built a cross-account IAM model where Dev users securely assume a role in the Security Account with External ID protection.
 Enforced organization-wide guardrails using Service Control Policies (SCPs) to block destructive actions and validated with AWS CLI testing of both allowed and denied operations.
-- *Domain 5: Data Protection – Encryption at rest and in transit; KMS, Secrets Manager, CloudHSM & Key policies, rotation, and secure data handling.*
+- **Domain 5: Data Protection** – Designed and validated encryption at rest & in transit using a KMS CMK, S3 default encryption + TLS-only policies and an RDS instance encrypted with the CMK.
+Verified compliance via CLI tests showing AccessDenied vs Success.
 - *Domain 6: Management and Security Governance -*

 ---